 A message box opens, which asks you to select "Media Server Session Management".
-Follow the procedure described in Connect to Media Server, on the next page.
+Follow the procedure described in Connect to Media Server, below.

 Connect to Media Server

 1. In the Media Server Connection area, confirm or type the following information: